pji/thurible/README.rst

 Panels
 ------
-`Panel` objects do the following:
+:class:Panel objects do the following:

 *   Store data to be displayed in the terminal,
 *   Generate the text to display in the terminal,
 *   Respond to navigation input from the user.

-While you can create your own custom `Panel` objects, there are several subclasses in `thurible` that may cover basic needs:
+While you can create your own custom :class:Panel objects, there are several subclasses in `thurible` that may cover basic needs:

-`Log`
+Dialog
+    A prompt to choose between pre-defined options.
+Log
     A rolling log.
-`Menu`
+Menu
     A menu of options a user can select from.
-`Splash`
+Splash
     A splash screen.
-`Table`
+Table
     A simple table for viewing dataclasses.
-`Text`
+Text
     A simple text display.
+TextDialog
+    A prompt to input text.

-If you use a manager with a pre-built `Panel`, it will handle passing input to and getting output from the `Panel` for you.
-If you aren't using a manager or are creating a custom `Panel`, there are two core features of `Panel` object to be aware of:
+If you use a manager with a pre-built :class:Panel, it will handle passing input to and getting output from the :class:Panel for you.
+If you aren't using a manager or are creating a custom :class:Panel, there are two core features of :class:Panel object to be aware of:

-*   Getting a string representation of a `Panel` object, such as by using the `str()` function, will return all of the content of the `Panel` complete with the terminal escape codes needed to redraw the entire `Panel` with a simple `print()` function.
+*   Getting a string representation of a :class:Panel object, such as by using the `str()` function, will return all of the content of the :class:Panel complete with the terminal escape codes needed to redraw the entire :class:Panel with a simple `print()` function.
-*   Passing keyboard input, as a `blessed.Keystroke` object, into the `action()` method of the `Panel` will return a `tuple` of two
+*   Passing keyboard input, as a :class:blessed.Keystroke object, into the `action()` method of the :class:Panel will return a `tuple` of two
     values:

-    *   data: If the `Panel` doesn't know what to do with the `Keystroke`, the string value of the `Keystroke` will be returned here.
+    *   data: If the :class:Panel doesn't know what to do with the :class:Keystroke, the string value of the `Keystroke` will be returned here.
-    *   update: If the `Panel` needs to make changes to the terminal due to the `Keystroke`, these changes will be returned here as a string that can be passed to a simple `print()` function.
+    *   update: If the :class:Panel needs to make changes to the terminal due to the :class:Keystroke, these changes will be returned here as a string that can be passed to a simple `print()` function.

 .. note::
-    Despite the name, `Panel` objects do not create curses-style panels in the terminal.
+    Despite the name, :class:Panel objects do not create curses-style panels in the terminal.
 As far as I'm aware, the `blessed` package doesn't offer the capability of creating those kinds of panels.
 However, the idea is, eventually, for `thurible` to provide that type of